Continuous exposure to cellphone radiation can affect brain, says research

 By Richa Sharma | Express News Service | Published: 26th December 2017 02:38 AM |

-NEW DELHI: WHILE debate continues over impact of mobile phone radiation on health, a study on cockroaches has found that continuous exposure to electromagnetic radiation from cellphones can result in widespread effects on the brain, neurons, developing cells and enzyme systems.
+NEW DELHI: While debate continues over the impact of mobile phone radiation on health, a study on cockroaches has found that continuous exposure to electromagnetic radiation from cellphones can result in widespread effects on the brain, neurons, developing cells and enzyme systems.

 “There was sharp decline in the protein content of fat body and content of acetylcholine in the central nervous system showed a sharp increase.
 Organisms were found to be inert and lethargic after the third hour of EMR treatment,” said the study.Cell phone usage is a major public health concern because of potential risk of chronic exposure to low level of radio frequency and microwave radiation.